hetida/hetida-designer/docs/execution/logging.md

 Note that by default the log level is filtered against the runtime service's log level but this can be configured separately through the runtime's environment variable `USER_COMPONENT_CODE_LOG_LEVEL`.

+Furthermore `USER_COMPONENT_CODE_LOG_MAX_LEN` can be configured to only display a limited subset of the most recent log messages.